Karl-maker/syncpoly-audio-service/docs/api.md

 ### 1. Upload Audio File

 Upload an audio file to the service.
 The file will be stored in S3 (if configured) and metadata saved to the database.
+Uploads are processed asynchronously and progress can be tracked via the upload job ID.

 **Endpoint:** `POST /api/audio/upload`